orhanaytekin/mailflow/TOOLS.md

 #### Prettier

 A code formatter that will beautify your JavaScript, JSON, HTML and CSS stylesheets according to a set of rules and styles widely accepted by programmers.

-#### Airbnb

-Developers have their own unique style of writing code.
-[Airbnb's JavaScript style guide](https://github.com/airbnb/javascript/blob/master/README.md#airbnb-javascript-style-guide-) outlines how JavaScript code should be written and adheres to the rules.